Guide for Canadian Real Estate Agents

 Quarterly instalment estimates based on projected income

 Because Agent Runway tracks your GCI, applies your brokerage split and expenses, and projects your year-end income using seasonality-aware forecasting, it always has a current estimate of your annual net business income.
-From that estimate, the platform calculates your recommended quarterly instalment amount — updated automatically as new deals close and new expenses are logged.
-You never have to manually calculate what to send the CRA each quarter; the number is always visible on your dashboard.
+From that estimate, the platform calculates an estimated quarterly instalment amount — updated automatically as new deals close and new expenses are logged.
+The figure stays visible on your dashboard rather than being reconstructed manually each quarter.

-For agents who find it easier to think deal-by-deal rather than annually, Agent Runway displays a per-deal tax set-aside amount: the dollar figure you should move into your tax reserve account each time a commission payment arrives, given your current income trajectory.
-This translates the abstract quarterly instalment into an immediate, actionable step that fits naturally into how commission income actually arrives.
+For agents who think deal-by-deal rather than annually, Agent Runway displays a per-deal tax-portion estimate: the dollar figure the engine estimates as the tax-side share of each commission payment, given the current income trajectory.
+This translates the abstract quarterly instalment into an immediate, per-deal figure that fits naturally into how commission income actually arrives.

 Full projected tax breakdown